- Assess Your Current Career Satisfaction

 Whatever your reasons are, make sure they are strong enough to get you through the challenging process of changing careers.

-A career change usually means a change in lifestyle, which can have an impact on your family.
+A career change usually means a lifestyle change, which can have an impact on your family.
 For instance, if you plan on going back to school, you will have less time for your partner and kids.
 And, if you take a pay cut to start a new job, your family’s financial stability may be affected.

 Before making any decisions, sit down with your loved ones and talk about the potential implications of your career change.
 Their support will be crucial during this time, so it’s vital to ensure they are on board with your plans.